St George Hospital - Stage 3 Redevelopment

 The artist impression of the new Ambulatory Care Building is now available to view.

-On March 29 the designs were officially released by Health Minister Brad Hazzard and Member for Oatley Mark Coure.
+On August 22 the latest designs for the state-of-the-art Ambulatory Care Building were released by Health Minister Brad Hazzard and Member for Oatley Mark Coure.

 WE WANT YOU!